siderisng/tf-idf-deepCT/README.md

 _keep the limit and fields you used in mind to use later for parameters eg. if you used limit 0 and fields claims,abstract, these 2 values will be used below as EXPERIMENT_NAME, in this case `0-claims,abstract`_

-## change to pyserini env and calculate tf-idf scores
+## Change to pyserini env and calculate tf-idf scores

-### change to pyserini env
+### Change to pyserini env

 ```bash
 conda activate saved-env-pyserini
 ```

-### get conda env's python path to be sure we are using the right python executable
+### Get conda env's python path to be sure we are using the right python executable

 ```bash
 echo $CONDA_PREFIX
 ```

-### run pyserini inverted index creation
+### Run pyserini inverted index creation

 ```bash
 <PYTHON_PATH_FROM_PREVIOUS_STEP>/bin/python -m pyserini.index --input jsonl/<EXPERIMENT_NAME> --collection JsonCollection --generator DefaultLuceneDocumentGenerator --index indexes/<EXPERIMENT_NAME> --stemmer=none --threads 1 --storePositions --storeDocvectors --storeRaw
 ```

-### calculate tf idf scores with pyserini
+### Calculate tf idf scores with pyserini

 ```bash
 <PYTHON_PATH_FROM_PREVIOUS_STEP>/bin/python pyserini_tfIdf.py
 ```

-## run deepCT training and prediction
+## Run deepCT training and prediction

-### change to deepCT env
+### Change to deepCT env

 ```bash
 conda activate saved-env-deepCT
 ```

-### get conda env's python path to be sure we are using the right python executable
+### Get conda env's python path to be sure we are using the right python executable

 ```bash
 echo $CONDA_PREFIX`
 ```

-### run deepCT training
+### Run deepCT training

 _before running deepCT training download <https://storage.googleapis.com/bert_models/2020_02_20/uncased_L-12_H-768_A-12.zip>, unzip and copy bert_model.ckpt.data-00000-of-00001 to folder bert-base-uncased_